wolfer649/WGOT/README.md

 For development purposes, the software can be tested on an attached X11 HDMI screen/keyboard (or via VNC) without access to the PiTFT itself, by un-commenting a single Python statement, though you definitely need the Perma-Proto Hat board with the MAX31855 board attached.
 # Changes
-None.
 Proto22 is the first beta version.

+Proto25 includes the following changes.
+- Fix the problem of the activity LED being left on after the programme exits
+- Save the last two csv log files when the programme is restarted
+- Change the chart line's colour from red to blue if the current temperature is at or below freezing
 # Usage
 Follow the instructions in the documentation to build the hardware and to install pre-requisite software.
 The following command will execute the programme.

-sudo python Proto22.py
+sudo python Proto25.py

 or

-sudo python3 Proto22.py
+sudo python3 Proto25.py
 # Known Bugs
 The activity LED may stay on after the software exits.
-(2019-02-24)
+(Proto22 - 2019-02-24)